potamides/dotfiles/README.md

 This repository also contains a [script](.local/bin/install-packages) that installs all required packages and performs necessary application setup automatically.
 Note however that this script is specific to [Arch Linux](https://www.archlinux.org/).
-It can be invoked like this.
+It can be invoked like this:
 ```sh
 curl -LfsS https://github.com/potamides/dotfiles/raw/master/.local/bin/install-packages | bash
 ```